mclancy96/rails-dynamic-request-readme/README.md

 end
 ```

-Running `rspec` gives us an expected error of: `ActionController::RoutingError: No route matches [GET] "/posts/1"`.
+Running `bin/rspec` gives us an expected error of: `ActionController::RoutingError: No route matches [GET] "/posts/1"`.
 To correct this error, let's draw a route in
-_config/routes.rb_ that maps to a show action in the PostsController:
+`config/routes.rb` that maps to a show action in the PostsController:

 ```ruby
 get 'posts/:id', to: 'posts#show'